GuillermoTorrez/GuillermoTorrez/README.md

 You can click the Preview link to take a look at your changes.
 Todo el parrafo esta comentariado
 --->

-# Deploy on Nextjs 📦
+# Deploy on Vercel  📦
+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
+Check out our Next.js deployment documentation for more details.

 _Agrega notas adicionales sobre como hacer deploy_